Joe Concha, hour number three of the Sean Hannity Show, 800-941-Sean, 800-941.

 So sadly, this is yet another example of Bragg's politically driven prosecutions.

-It's just amazing what what Alvin Bragg has tried to get away with and and can still does uh in this city.
+It's just amazing what Alvin Bragg has tried to get away with and still does in this city.

-We obviously saw uh that farce of a case uh with Donald Trump, and it's just a whole ball of wrong.
+We obviously saw that farce of a case with Donald Trump, and it's just a whole bowl of wrong.

-We're talking to Greg Jarrett, Fox News legal analysis and best-selling author, the Constitution of the United States and other patriotic documents.
+We're talking to Greg Jarrett, Fox News legal antis and best-selling author, The Constitution of the United States and other patriotic documents.

-I have it literally sitting here next to me uh at my home studio.
+I have it literally sitting here next to me at my home studio.

-That's the Constitution, and certainly uh I've been reading it uh with my son, and he asks me to like learn more about government uh as we go along here in a crazy election year.
+And certainly I've been reading it with my son, and he asked me to learn more about government as we go along here in a crazy election year.

-Uh speaking of crazy, Greg, uh so Joe Biden Apparently is planning preemptive pardons of folks like Liz Cheney, Adam Schiff, Mark Milley, Dr. Anthony Fauci.
+Speaking of crazy, Greg, so Joe Biden apparently is planning preemptive pardons of folks like Liz Cheney, Adam Schiff, Mark Milley, Dr. Anthony Fauci.

 This is a horrible precedent because basically he could go on and anybody he deems as a so-called target of Donald Trump.